 Balloch Castle Country Park at the eastern end of the village is steeped in history and was the stronghold of one of Scotland’s most powerful medieval families, the Earls of Lennox.
 Located near the shore, the old castle was built around 1238 and was occupied until 1390.
 All that is left is the knoll on which the castle once stood and the remains of the moat.

 Today’s castle, more a gothic-style mansion, was built in 1808, and is set in a commanding position overlooking the loch.
+Please note that the building is closed at the moment.
 It is enclosed by 18th and 19th century designed landscapes – ornamental woodlands, open parklands, walled gardens, tree avenues – all designed to impress.
 Early in the 1900s, Glasgow Corporation bought Balloch Estate and created Loch Lomond Park.
 In 1980 it became Balloch Castle Country Park.

 Getting onto the loch will be high on most visitors’ wish list.
 Take a leisurely day trip on a loch cruise leaving from the River Leven by the bridge opposite the railway station.
 Or you can use the waterbus to explore other areas of Loch Lomond, also leaving from the River Leven jetty and disembark at Luss or Balmaha (via Luss).
 If you’re bringing your own boat, head down to the Duncan Mills Memorial Slipway, where there are launch facilities, a trailer park, registration point and always a helpful National Park Ranger on hand.

 If a lochside stroll is more your thing, there’s a path from the Balloch House side of the bridge along the river and into the Country Park.
 This path hugs the loch shore and allows stunning views of the Loch and surrounding hills and mountains.